rsksmart/ri-aggregation/docs/protocol.md

 ### Bitpacking

 Rescue is an algebraic hash that operates over field elements, so any binary data (packed transaction) has first to be encode into the series of field elements.
-For this bit string `x` is encoded as seried of field elements placing `253` bits into each element starting from the LSB.
+For this bit string `x` is encoded as series of field elements placing `253` bits into each element starting from the LSB.

 ### Transaction signature